 Step 1: Make a call within Vxt Call

-First of all, to transcribe your call your are going to need to make or answer a call within Vxt.
+To transcribe your call, your will need to need to make or answer a call within Vxt.
 Follow our guide here to learn about the number of ways you can make a call using Vxt.
 Alternatively, read more here to learn about answering calls within Vxt.

-Once you are in a call, and have the permission of the caller (in most cases where necessary) you can select the record button to begin recording audio from the call.
+Once you are in a call and have the permission of the caller (where necessary), you can select the record button to begin recording audio from the call.
 Once you click record, the button will change and the audio from your microphone and the receiver's microphone will be recorded.

-You can pause your recording at any time during the call, however the recording will also automatically stop once the call is ended.
+You can pause your recording at any time during the call.
+Note that the call will automatically stop being recorded when someone hangs up.
 As shown below, the record button turns to a square image to signify that the audio is being recorded and will return to a circle once stopped.

 Once you have finished the call, you will be able to access past recordings in your Vxt Call Inbox.
 Access to this inbox is shown in the screenshot below.

 The inbox is set-up in a similar format to your Vxt Voicemail messages.
 Simply click on the recorded call you wish to transcribe.
 If there is no play button next to the call then it is likely the record button was not selected, and a transcription will not be able to be made.